web3ui/web3uikit/CONTRIBUTE.md

 -   Storybook: lets us build quickly in isolation and test props on the fly
 -   RTL: React Test Library makes testing easy
 -   Prettier makes our code look nice and helps with Pull Requests
--   Yarn is used to get reliable package management on Mac, PC & Lynx
+-   pnpm is used to get reliable package management on Mac, PC & Lynx

 &nbsp;